eugenia1984/swift/100_days_of_swiftUI/day03.md

 All of that is valid Swift code, but we’re trying to read dictionary keys that don’t have a value attached to them.
 Sure, Swift could just crash here just like it will crash if you read an array index that doesn’t exist, but that would make it very hard to work with – at least if you have an array with 10 items you know it’s safe to read indices 0 through 9. (“Indices” is just the plural form of “index”, in case you weren’t sure.)

-So, Swift provides an alternative: when you access data inside a dictionary, it will tell us “you might get a value back, but you might get back nothing at all.”
-Swift calls these optionals because the existence of data is optional - it might be there or it might not.
+So, Swift provides an alternative: **when you access data inside a dictionary, it will tell us “you might get a value back, but you might get back nothing at all.”** Swift calls these **optionals** because the existence of data is optional - it might be there or it might not.

 Swift will even warn you when you write the code, albeit in a rather obscure way – it will say “Expression implicitly coerced from 'String?' to 'Any’”, but it will really mean “this data might not actually be there – are you sure you want to print it?”

-Optionals are a pretty complex issue that we’ll be covering in detail later on, but for now I’ll show you a simpler approach: when reading from a dictionary, you can provide a default value to use if the key doesn’t exist.
+**Optionals** are a pretty complex issue that we’ll be covering in detail later on, but for now I’ll show you a simpler approach: **when reading from a dictionary, you can provide a default value to use if the key doesn’t exist**.

 Here’s how that looks: